Nolwenn-Borgne/AI/README.md

 Write an AI to play Minesweeper.

 I had to complete the implementations of the `Sentence` class and the `MinesweeperAI` class in minesweeper.py.

+## Uncertainty

+### PageRank

+Write an AI to rank web pages by importance.

+I had to complete the implementation of `transition_model`,`sample_pagerank`, and `iterate_pagerank`.

+### Heredity

+Write an AI to assess the likelihood that a person will have a particular genetic trait.

+In Progress...